duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 ### Specifying `item` and `detail` Templates

-Fundamentally, Spice Instant Answers can return either a **single result** or **multiple results**.
-Of course, it makes sense to display them differently, and Spice Instant Answers account for both.
+Spice Instant Answers can return either a **single result** or **multiple results**.
+Of course, it makes sense to display single and multiple results differently, using different templates.

 On the [Spice frontend](https://duck.co/duckduckhack/spice_displaying) you can specify two separate templates:

 - `item` template
 - `detail` template

-Here is an example of multiple results being returned, hence using the template specified for `item`:
+Below is an example of multiple results being returned.
+Each result is displayed using the template specified for `item`:

 ![DuckDuckGo search for "seafood maui"](https://images.duckduckgo.com/iu/?u=https%3A%2F%2Fraw.githubusercontent.com%2Fduckduckgo%2Fduckduckgo-documentation%2Fmaster%2Fduckduckhack%2Fassets%2Fseafood_maui.png&f=1)

-And here is an example of the same Instant Answer returning a single result, using the template specified for `detail`:
+Below is an example of the same Instant Answer returning a single result.
+This uses the template specified for `detail`:

 ![DuckDuckGo search for "longhi's maui"](https://images.duckduckgo.com/iu/?u=https%3A%2F%2Fraw.githubusercontent.com%2Fduckduckgo%2Fduckduckgo-documentation%2Fmaster%2Fduckduckhack%2Fassets%2Flonghis_maui.png&f=1)